 RSVP at info@ABWASanibelCaptiva.org

 Would you like to participate in chapter administration?
 Join in the monthly Executive Board Meetings at the Sanibel Captiva Community Bank conference room at 2475 Library Way in Sanibel.
 All primary members in good standing can vote and we're delighted to have current members and those considering becoming members join in the discussion.
-On December 14th, the meeting is 11:30 am-12:30PM pm, with discussion continuing until 1:30 pm for those who can stay.
-We will review this year's business plan, our progress on best practices, and upcoming events.
+On February 22nd, the meeting is noon - 1:00pm, with discussion continuing until 2:00pm for those who can stay.
+We will review our progress on best practices, the upcoming regional meeting in March and our new committee for government affairs, working in support of local business on the water quality issue.
 Bring your own lunch.